 Is dismissal due to sickness possible in Germany?

 Even if you are sick for several days a year, your employer cannot simply fire you.
 This is regulated by the Protection against Dismissal Act (KSchG).
 However, it is important that the number of sick days is kept within reasonable limits.

 An employer may fire you for sickness if you are ill for six weeks or more.
-Any longer can cause a negative impact on the company.
-The employer has to make certain consideration when deciding whether to lay off.
+A longer time period can cause a negative impact on the company and the employer would have to make certain considerations when deciding whether to lay one off.
 They include, among others, prognosis.